 So much snow

-This winter has seen a huge amount of snowfall in Finland.
+Last winter the Finns saw a huge amount of snowfall in Finland.

-Åby explains that this winter the team has been dealing with record amounts of snowfall.
+As new winter is about to begin again in Finland, Åby remembers that last year the sawmill team had to deal with record amounts of snowfall.
 “I can’t remember it being like this in 10 or 20 years,” he says.
-“There’s about 60-70cm on the ground.
-It causes a lot of problems, because no matter what you do you find it everywhere – it gets in the logs, in the conveyer belt, in the storage area.”
+“There was about 60-70 cm on the ground.
+It caused a lot of problems, because no matter what you do you find it everywhere – it gets in the logs, in the conveyer belt, in the storage area.”

 Logistics at the mill can be tricky during the winter months.